fistons/Tweet2Rss/README.md

 ### Why do you do this?

-Because I don't want to register on their site but style I want to *follow* some interesting account.
+Because I don't want to register on their site but still I want to *follow* some interesting account.

 ### Is this legal?